sohaybemad/HR-Analytics-Power-BI-Report/README.md

 ### The report consists of 4 pages:

-The report page titled "Overview" provides Overview about the workforce at Atlas Labs.
+The report page titled **Overview** provides Overview about the workforce at Atlas Labs.
 Here are some notable observations:

-General Workforce Statistics:
+### General Workforce Statistics:
-Total Employees: 1,326 individuals has been hired since the beginning of Atlas Lab.
+* Total Employees: 1,326 individuals has been hired since the beginning of Atlas Lab.

-Active Employees: 1,108 are currently active.
+* Active Employees: 1,108 are currently active.

-Inactive Employees: 218 employees are inactive, resulting in an attrition rate of 16.4%, which is noteworthy and might require closer evaluation.
+* Inactive Employees: 218 employees are inactive, resulting in an attrition rate of 16.4%, which is noteworthy and might require closer evaluation.

-Employee Hiring Trends (2012–2022):
+### Employee Hiring Trends (2012–2022):
 Employee hiring numbers have fluctuated over the years.
 Notable years include:

-2022: Saw a peak in hiring (114 remained, while 25 left).
+* 2022: Saw a peak in hiring (114 remained, while 25 left).

-2017: The organization hired the least number of employees (84 stayed, while 9 left).
+* 2017: The organization hired the least number of employees (84 stayed, while 9 left).

 Attrition trends vary but seem consistent over the years, raising questions about whether external factors or internal policies influence employee retention.

-Active Employees by Department:
+### Active Employees Rate by Department:
-The Technology Department dominates in workforce size, with (736) active employees.
+* Technology: Highest at 85%, indicating strong engagement.

-The Sales Department follows with (327) active employees.
+* Sales: 80%, slightly lower but still robust.

-Human Resources has a much smaller team, with just (45) active employees.
+* Human Resources: Lowest at 79%, signaling potential for improvement.

 Active Employees by Department and Job Roles:
 The major roles in each department are as follows: